java.lang.Object

 public static ValidationProcessor not(ValidationProcessor validator)

 Creates a ValidationProcessor that inverts the result of the given validator.
-If the provided validator is null, this method will throw an IllegalArgumentException.

 Parameters: